jetbrains-junie/junie-gitlab/README.md

 - `INGRAZZIO_TOKEN`: (Required) Your authentication token for the JetBrains Auth service

 ## Repository preparation
-1. Copy secret [.gitlab-ci.yml] to your project in GitLab
+1. Copy the file `.gitlab-ci.yml` to your project in GitLab

 ## GitLab configuration
 1. Issue access token (`Project > Settings > Access token` or `User settings > Access tokens`)
-2. Configure a pipeline on GitLab side: Project > Settings > CI/CD:
-   - Open `Variables` section and add variables:
-   - `APP_TOKEN` with your token as value (variable is protected, masked and hidden)
-3. Configure a webhook on the GitLab side:
+2. Configure a webhook on the GitLab side:
    - Go to Project > Settings > CI/CD > `Add new webhook`
    - Set URL pointing on your local (using reverse proxy, e.g. ngrok) or remote junie-gitlab instance: `https://HOST/api/public/gitlab/webhooks`
    - Enter your token to the `Secret token` field
-   - Enabled at least Comment events
+   - Enable at least `Comment events`